PdoyleC/rock-paper-scissors/README.md

 - The user is welcomed with an emoji of a Rock, Paper and Scissors.

 ### Username Input
 - The user is asked for a user name, this user name will be used to save there score.
+Where the user can lookup there score at a later stage.

 ### Menu selection
 - After the user name is entered the menu selection appears.